dannystewart/dsbase/README.md

-# dsbin
+# dsuniverse

-This is my personal collection of scripts and utilities.
-Check [`pyproject.toml`](./pyproject.toml) for the list installed by the package.
+This is the monorepo for my personal collection of scripts and utilities.